 Refrigerator dill pickles are so easy to make.
 All you do is cup up some cucumbers, make a quick brine, and put everything in a jar.
-Wait two days (this is the hardest part!) and you’ll have crisp, garlicky pickles that are even better than the pricy ones sold at the store!
+Wait two days (this is the hardest part!) and you’ll have crisp, garlicky pickles that are even better than the pricey ones sold at the store.

 The prep takes about 20 minutes.
 And you don’t need any special equipment.
 Once you make a batch, you’ll understand why I love this recipe.

-When you make refrigerator dill pickles, you can use any firm cucumber you like.
-They all work.
-But I prefer to use pickling cucumbers.
-Thes cucumbers are about 6-inches long and, even when raw, look like pickles.
+- Cucumbers.
+You can use any firm cucumber you like.
+I use pickling cucumbers.
+They’re about 6-inches long and, even when raw, look like pickles.
 The seeds are smaller and the peel tends to be more tender than slicing or English cucumbers.

 You can keep refrigerator pickles for up to six weeks.
 The flavor intensifies the longer you keep them.